Judopay/JudoKit-iOS/README.md

 ## Next steps

 Judo's Objective-C SDK supports a range of customization options.
-For more information on using judo for iOS see our [wiki documentation](https://github.com/JudoPay/JudoKitObjC/wiki/).
+For more information on using judo for iOS see our [wiki documentation](https://github.com/JudoPay/JudoKitObjC/wiki/) or [API reference](https://judopay.github.io/JudoKitObjC).